JannieI/canvas-workstation-V3/src/app/roadmap.md

     - make Checkpoints more visible, may o o 0 o at bottom to show how many and where we are?
     - consider dataQual triangle, -> link icons in same spot each time?
     - consider: if click in open space, deselect all selected Widgets.
 Make sure this works in conjuction with clicking on the menu or palette or statusbar ...
+    - consider bulk delete - all those selected.
+This is soo dangerous.
+Alternatively consider Delete All W (on current Tab) as a menu option: clear and easy ...
+    - consider Ctrl-X = CUT = Delete current and Copy it.
+Can for example use the Del Form to confirm - do we need a confirmation ?
+    - container: consider 100% height / width option => fills parent div element.

     Treeview:
     --------